yousseffissal/CS50_Final_Project_Youssef_Fissal/README.md

     ✔️ JavaScript is used to show the loading spinner dynamically when the form is submitted, improving the user experience and interactivity.

 ### CSS files

+#### `style.css – Custom Form Styling`

+This CSS file powers the vibrant and fully responsive user interface for the registration form.
+It combines clear structure, colorful design, and flexible responsiveness for a smooth user experience across all devices.

+Key Features:

+    ✔️ Modern layout using Flexbox for easy alignment and vertical/horizontal centering ✔️ Gradient background and colorful form panels for an engaging visual design ✔️ Two-section layout with a registration form on the left and an animated illustration/video on the right (desktop only) ✔️ TV-style video display with custom rotation and shadow, adding dynamic visual appeal ✔️ Fully responsive: collapses to a mobile-first, single-column layout on smaller screens ✔️ Rounded corners, shadows, and transparency effects to create depth and visual hierarchy ✔️ Styled form inputs and labels for a consistent and user-friendly data entry experience ✔️ Clean form structure with clearly grouped input elements using .form_row and .form_group for better organization ✔️ Optional animated elements like TV and mascot pins that enrich the experience without overwhelming the user ✔️ Easy to extend and maintain, with modular sections (form, buttons, layout, media)

+📱 Responsive Design:

+    📏 Media queries ensure the layout adapts to screen size:

+            * On screens < 1074px, the visual box (.box2) is hidden for a simplified view
+            * On screens < 502px, the form takes up the full screen and all radius effects are removed to optimize for mobile

+This stylesheet is designed to be both aesthetic and functional, enhancing the user experience while staying light and accessible.

 #### `style2.css – Admin Dashboard Styling`